mochoabuilds/-cognition-/README.md

 * Writing Ethnographic Field Notes, 2nd Edition by Emerson, Fretz and Shaw (2011)

 * Deep Learning, An MIT Press Book (2016)
+* "Deep Reinforcement Learning from Human Preferences" (2017)
 * "The Kinetics Human Action Video Dataset" (2017)
 * "Quo Vadis, Action Recognition?
 A New Model and the Kinetics Dataset" (2018)
 * "Two-Stream Convolutional Networks for Action Recognition in Videos" (2014)
 * "Convolutional Two-Stream Network Fusion for Video Action Recognition" (2016)
 * "MatConvNet Convolutional Neural Networks for MATLAB" (2016)
-* "ImageNet Classification with Deep Convolutional Neural Networks" (2012)
-* "Spatiotemporal Residual Networks for Video Action Recognition" (2016)
-* "Learning Spatiotemporal Features with 3D Convolutional Neural Networks" (2015)
-* "Deep Reinforcement Learning from Human Preferences" (2017)
+* "Towards Good Practices for Very Deep Two-Stream Convnets" (2015) " Action Recognition with Improved Trajectories" (2013)